 HE / SHE / THEY collects the work of various photographers who utilize their own and others’ image to find what lies beyond the constructs of prescribed gender and sexual identity.
-With works by Manuel Álvarez Bravo, Diane Arbus, Nancy Burson, Antonio Caballero, Jo Ann Callis, Cristina García Rodero, Graciela Iturbide, Wayne Lawrence, Nikki S. Lee, Yasumasa Morimura, Tomoko Sawada and Katsumi Watanabe ROSEGALLERY presents HE / SHE / THEY, on view from 1 October until 12 November, 2016 with a reception on Saturday, 1 October, 2016 from six to eight pm.
+With works by Manuel Álvarez Bravo, Diane Arbus, Nancy Burson, Andrew Bush, Antonio Caballero, Jo Ann Callis, Graciela Iturbide, Wayne Lawrence, Jocelyn Lee, Nikki S. Lee, Susan Meiselas, Yasumasa Morimura, Lise Sarfati, Tomoko Sawada and Katsumi Watanabe ROSEGALLERY presents HE / SHE / THEY, on view from 1 October until 30 November, 2016 with a reception on Saturday, 1 October, 2016 from six to eight pm.

 Performance for the camera—and performing in life—involves mastering oneself.
 Yet identity exists within a plethora of expectations.
 Performing does not entail that each movement is made for the camera; rather, people create their identity and perform themselves through the participation in or negation of cultural roles.
 In the 1960s, Diane Arbus’ documentary work in New York and Katsumi Watanabe’s portraits in Tokyo both explored the lives of the ‘other:’ those who live the roles not prescribed to their bodies.
 Female impersonators, drag queens and androgynous people strike the eye as the juxtaposition between the expected and their choice of being defies gender expectations.
 Katsumi Watanabe’s photographs of drag queens, prostitutes, gangsters, and entertainers, created as portraits for the subjects themselves, are filled with the candid uniqueness of each sitter as they saw themselves, regardless of gender constructs.